indianspeedster/SummarizeNow/README.md

-# News Summarizer
+# Summarize Now

-News Summarizer is a Python application that uses the T5 model to summarize news articles.
+Summarize Now is a Python application that uses the T5 model to summarize news articles.
 It was built on the CNN/Daily Mail dataset, providing concise and informative summaries of news stories.

 ## Features